umd-mith/ndnp_iiif/README.md

 ### Static Images

-The simplest usage is to point `ndnp_iiif.py` at a path where you have an NDNP batch stored, and a web accessible directory where you would like to build your IIIF data:
+The simplest usage is to point `ndnp_iiif` at a path where you have an NDNP batch stored, and a web accessible directory where you would like to build your IIIF data:

-    % ndnp_iiif.py /vol/ndnp/batch_mdu_kale/ /var/www/
+    % ndnp_iiif /vol/ndnp/batch_mdu_kale/ /var/www/

 This will cut static tiles for the page images that will be referenced in the manifests.
 The resulting IIIF data will be laid out on the filesystem as a